koreader/koreader/README.md

 - document lesser-known features on the [wiki][link-wiki]
 - help others with your knowledge on the [forum][link-forum]

-At this moment we don't support any form of monetary donation, but you can create a [bounty][link-bountysource] for the specific bug or feature request you want and motivate others to do the work.
+Right now we only support [liberapay](https://liberapay.com/KOReader) donations, but you can also create a [bounty][link-bountysource] to motivate others to work on a specific bug or feature request.

 Also if you have and old Pocketbook device you don't want, we might find it useful to tinker a bit with that platform.
 Please contact us through the forum or GitHub.